Code-Institute-Submissions/solomo/README.md

 - Local - Is about creating an internet presence focused on geographic location.
 - Mobile - Refers to mobile first design.
 A website primarily optimised for phones and mobile devices.

+The SoLoMo website offers products based on various combinations of the above.
+There are three products;  Solo, Duo & Trio.

 ## UX